 Managing director of Stevensons, John Stevenson, said sportswear is developing at a rapid pace with a shift towards more independent schools looking to develop their range every three years or so.

-There was a time in the 1930s when independent school uniforms were only available from one store, Harrods
+4. Back in the 1930s independent school uniforms were only available from one store

 When Edge Grove School was established in 1935, the school’s uniform was only available for parents to purchase at Harrods.
 This was then followed by John Lewis.

 5. 9 in 10 teachers believe that school uniform positively affects pupils’ behaviour